nasa/cmr-graphql/README.md

     npm install

+Note: The generateVariableDrafts is currently not working in the development environment.
+These steps do not work with the CDK changes.

     You will also need Python3.11+ (Ideally installed in a virtual environment) to query the collection generateVariableDrafts field.
 Run the following to ensure proper operation of this query.

         python3 -m venv .venv
         source .venv/bin/activate
         pip install -r requirements.txt

 ### Environment Variables